 - Minto from Tokyo Mew Mew is Ambiguously Bi—she expresses a rather excessive admiration for her Oneesama Zakuro (including a love confession that could go either way), but also seems interested in boys, most notably when Ichigo asks the Mews what they find attractive to and Minto thinks of a male dancer.
 For some reason, the 4Kids dub changed this, switching the image of a dancer into a picture of Zakuro, tremendously increasing the Les Yay.
 Given that 4Kids obviously isn't all that keen on queer characters in childrens' TV shows, the only sensible reason anyone's been able to come up with to explain this is that they were less willing to have a subtextually bi character than a subtextually gay character.

 - In the Adventure Time comic Adventure Time: Marceline and the Scream Queens it is quite obvious that Marceline and Princess Bubblegum are experiencing sexual tension in their relationship.
 This is evident in Marceline's clear jealousy of Bubblegum's feelings for fellow bandmate, Guy, and Bubblegum's reaction to Marceline admitting to said jealousy.
 However, many fans argue that Bubblegum's attraction to Guy means that she could not possibly have an intimate relationship with Marceline.
+Especially odd considering that Bubblegum and Jake had a short, relatively pleasant relationship in the show.

 - John Constantine of Hellblazer.
 In issue 51 he mentions that he's had a few boyfriends, though it remains lip-service bisexuality until the "Ashes and Dust in the City of Angels" story arc, where he seduces and is shown (in very tasteful silhouettes) having sex with the guy he is conning at the time.